 Try all the street food

 As I have just said, Wadi Nisnas is a great area in Haifa to try falafel.
-However, let me add that one of the unmissable things to do in Haifa is trying all the other street food.
-Shawarma is best tried at Emil, and if you are in the mood for dough go to Houri for a pita that is stuffed to the brim with you choice of toppings (I recommend pouring copious doses of tahini over anything).
+However, go ahead and try all the other street food.
+Shawarma is best tried at Emil, and if you are in the mood for dough go to Houri for a pita that is stuffed to the brim with your choice of toppings (I recommend pouring copious doses of tahini over anything).
 For bourekas, go to Ha’agala.

 Pop into Haifa Museum of Art